These are the 13 best leg exercises for leg hypertrophy (muscle growth).

 Lying Leg Curl

 The lying leg curl isolates your hamstrings.
-Since your hamstrings are isolated during this exercise, it will increase your overall leg strength and help you push more weight on more significant movements like squats.
+Since your hamstrings are isolated during this exercise, it is a movement that will help to increase your overall leg strength and help you push more weight on more significant movements like squats.
 Also, since your quads are composed of four muscles, training your hamstrings will help prevent leg injuries since the hamstrings are made up of only three muscles and are antagonists–opposing muscles that lengthen during contractions–of the quads.

 Benefits of Lying Leg Curl